Gavin Sheets Player Props: White Sox vs. Blue Jays

-Gavin Sheets -- with a slugging percentage of .150 in his past 10 games (including no homers) -- will be in action for the Chicago White Sox against the Toronto Blue Jays, with Chris Bassitt on the hill, on July 4 at 8:10 PM ET.
+The Chicago White Sox, including Gavin Sheets (.150 slugging percentage in past 10 games, including zero homers), battle starter Jose Berrios and the Toronto Blue Jays at Guaranteed Rate Field, Wednesday at 8:10 PM ET.

-He had a hitless performance in his previous game (0-for-2 with an RBI) against the Athletics.
+In his last game he had a hitless performance (0-for-2 with an RBI) against the Athletics.

 Gavin Sheets Game Info & Props vs. the Blue Jays